 Are you new to the Netherlands?
 Usually, this means that you need to integrate.
 Learning Dutch is part of the integration process.
 In addition, you need to learn about living and working in the Netherlands.
 After this, you usually take an exam.

 If you are required to integrate, DUO will send you a letter stating the date you start your integration.

 Do you no longer have the letter?
-In Mijn Inburgering you can see the date from which you have to integrate.
+In Mijn Inburgering Link opent externe pagina you can see the date you started your integration.

 You can also integrate on a voluntary basis.
-This means that there is no obligation but you yourself want to do this.
-One reason for doing this is so that you can naturalise.
+This means that there is no obligation but you want to integrate anyway.
+For instance in order to naturalise or apply for a stronger residence permit.

 The route you have to follow to integrate depends on your situation.
 View all steps of your integration.